Choose your source

 HOW TO GENERATE AN APA IN-TEXT CITATION FOR A WEBSITE

-The above reference, which should appear at the end of your paper, is just one part of the overall documentation for a source.
-The other part is an in-text reference, of which there are two kinds: narrative and parenthetical.
+The above citation, which should appear in your reference list at the end of your paper, is just one part of the overall documentation for a source.
+The other part is an in-text citation, of which there are two kinds: narrative and parenthetical.
 The first of these requires you to weave the name of the author into your text and follow it with the publication year in round brackets.
 The second requires you to place the author’s surname and the publication year in round brackets together.
-As such, the source mentioned above could be referenced in your text in each of the following ways:
+As such, the source mentioned above could be cited in your text in each of the following ways:

 Narrative: Holland (2020).